Administrator Certification Program

 Official transcripts showing the approved master's degree and/or courses beyond the master's degree (if not earned at Western Michigan University) must be on file at the University.

-Apply for the appropriate School Administrator Certificate in the Michigan Online Educator Certification System— if you do not already have an account set up, please view the Michigan Department of Education MOECS Login and Access guidance document.
+Apply for the School Administrator Certificate and/or appropriate endorsement(s) in the Michigan Online Educator Certification System (MOECS).
+If you do not already have an account, please follow the Michigan Department of Education instructions to obtain MOECS access (see Educator and Educator Candidates).

 After application, your identified university will review and recommend the application.
 Please allow five to seven business days for this process; a conviction may delay this process.

-The Michigan Department of Education charges a $160 fee for the School Administrator Certificate, and the same for the Central Office Endorsement.
+The Michigan Department of Education (MDE) charges $160 for the School Administrator Certificate with the first endorsement(s).
+The MDE charges $50 for additional administrator endorsements added at later time.

-Once the fee is paid, print the certificate and obtain notarization.
-The School Administrator Certificate and/or Central Office Endorsement is valid for five years.
+Once the fee is paid, print the certificate, obtain notarization and provide the certificate to your school (as appropriated).
+The School Administrator Certificate is valid for five years.